-8 Captivating TV Shows Like The Leftovers You Have To Check Out
+8 Captivating Tv Shows Like the Leftovers You Have to Check Out

-The Leftovers was always going to be a divisive show.
+The Leftovers was always going to be a divisive series.
 Some people loved it while others gave up on it pretty soon, thanks to a sluggish first season.
 While it felt slow in the beginning, the second and third season were a treat to watch, blending dream-sequences and reality to tell a hauntingly beautiful story.

 Whatever your opinion might be, there is no doubt that The Leftovers is going down as one of the best shows to ever air on TV.
 It made us laugh and cry at the same time – something that’s quite a feat to achieve in the age of countless shows popping up left and right.
 If you loved it, it’s only fitting that you’d look for some other shows like The Leftovers.
 No need to go anywhere else.
 Let’s take a look.

 Smoke monsters, ghost, afterlife, alternate realities, and time-travel – over the course of six seasons, we saw it all as Lost moved from one storyline to another.
 With so many stories being told all at once, there was always the risk that the series might not be able to answer each and every question it raised.
 Thankfully, all the loose ends were tied by the last episode.

 Fast forward seven years after the finale, it is still one of the most talked about series online.
 While some people loved the vague ending, others understandably didn't like it so much.
 In my opinion, Lost couldn't have ended on a better note.
 It answered enough questions while leaving the rest for us to interpret.

 Make sure that you have a lot of time in your hands before committing to it.
 Once you start watching, you’ll churn through everything as soon as possible.